hl7au/au-fhir-base/pages/_includes/no-fixed-address-intro.md

 Extension: No Fixed Address

-This extension applies to the Address datatype and indicates that there is and assertion that there is no fixed address.
+This extension applies to the Address datatype and indicates that there is an assertion that there is no fixed address.